 Available Exclusively On

-The DS doesn’t have enough good rhythm games, but Elite Beat Agents helps fill that void with a campy off the wall style that any fan of the genre will enjoy.
-You play as three Charlie’s Angels esque agents (men instead of women) with crazy hairstyles who go out helping people do impossible tasks that break real-world rules.
-Various stages include helping a pirate find treasure, help a taxi driver deliver a pregnant woman to a hospital after a cop tells him to not speed ever again, or a movie director make successful movies.
-These are told in comic style frames and they are quick and funny to watch.
+The DS doesn’t have enough good rhythm games, but Elite Beat Agents helps fill that void with a campy off-the-wall style that any fan of the genre will enjoy.
+You play as three Charlie’s Angels Esque agents (men instead of women) with crazy hairstyles who go out helping people do impossible tasks that break real-world rules.
+Various stages include helping a pirate find treasure, helping a taxi driver deliver a pregnant woman to a hospital after a cop tells him to not speed ever again, or a movie director making successful movies.
+These are told in comic-style frames and they are quick and funny to watch.
 You play about 30 seconds of a song then you watch the rest of the wacky story unfold, and how good you were at that segment determines whether or not they succeed in their goal or fail.

-The game play is different from most rhythm games in a sense that you don’t follow colored blocks that fall into place and you hit it at the right time.
+The gameplay is different from most rhythm games in the sense that you don’t follow colored blocks that fall into place and you hit it at the right time.
 The game uses solely the touchscreen, but I couldn’t really dig the way the rhythm mechanic was designed.
 You hit numbered circles, and depending on the beat, an outer circle will close in, but once it gets even with the numbered circle you tap it.
 The numbers tell you what order to hit it, but you must follow the colored group.
-Various other “notes” range from following a ball with your stylus, double tapping, triple tapping, or using a spinner to fill a meter.
-These are weird for rhythm games and helps add to the random crazy feeling of the stories, but it is really hard to master because timing is hard when trying to line up circles within circles.
+Various other “notes” range from following a ball with your stylus, double-tapping, triple tapping, or using a spinner to fill a meter.
+These are weird for rhythm games and help add to the random crazy feeling of the stories, but it is really hard to master because timing is hard when trying to line up circles within circles.